Carla Restrepo

-Carla Restrepo is a professor in the Biology department of the University of Puerto Rico, Río Piedras Campus.
+Carla Restrepo is a professor in the biology department of the University of Puerto Rico, Río Piedras Campus.
 Her research focuses on the study of tropical landscapes, including the processes underlying their large-scale dynamics.

 Education

-Restrepo received her B.S. in Biology at the University of Valle in Cali, Colombia, in 1984.
-In 1990, she received her M.S. in Zoology at the University of Florida, where she also received her Ph.D. in 1995.
+Restrepo received her B.S. in biology at the University of Valle in Cali, Colombia, in 1984.
+In 1990, Restrepo received an M.S. in zoology at the University of Florida, where she also received her Ph.D. in 1995.

 Awards

 Restrepo has received a number of prizes, honors, and grants in the course of her career.